-As discussed in the Notes 2 and 19, the value of the Performance Sharing Fee depends on the Final Repayment Date occurrence moment in time (currently determined as coinciding with the New Notes maturity date of 31 December 2024) and the number of years elapsing from the Restructuring Effective Date till the start of the relevant annual period within the Fee Assessment Period.
-The Performance Sharing Fee valuation also depends on the level of the Group performance during the Fee Assessment Period (consolidated EBITDA for the three consecutive annual periods - currently is based on an estimated notional amount of USD 190 million per annum) as well as on EIR applied in determination of its carrying amount (amortized cost) as at 31 December 2019 - currently applied 10.25% p.a.
+As discussed in the Notes 2 and 19, the value of the Performance Sharing Fee depends on the Final Repayment Date occurrence moment in time (in January 2021 the Company redeemed in full the New Notes - Note 37) and the number of years elapsing from the Restructuring Effective Date till the start of the relevant annual period within the Fee Assessment Period.
+The Performance Sharing Fee valuation also depends on the level of the Group performance during the Fee Assessment Period (consolidated EBITDA for the three consecutive annual periods - currently is based on an estimated notional amount of USD 190 million per annum) as well as on EIR applied in determination of its carrying amount (amortized cost) as at 31 December 2020 - currently applied 10.25% p.a..

-The table below summarises the Performance Sharing Fee change (+ or -) of its carrying amount of USD 59,619 thousand as at 31 December 2019 depending on (i) shift in the Fee Assessment Period (and the timing of the payment thereof, accordingly), (ii) change of the notional amount by USD 10 million (to USD 180 million / USD 200 million) per annum during the Fee Assessment Period and (iii)&(iv) changes in the EIR by 1% (to 11.25% p.a. / 9.25% p.a.) used in the Performance Sharing Fee fair value determination as at 31 December 2019:
+The table below summarises the Performance Sharing Fee change (+ or -) of its carrying amount of USD 64,948 thousand as at 31 December 2020 depending on (i) change of the notional amount by USD 10 million (to USD 180 million / USD 200 million) per annum during the Fee Assessment Period and (ii)&(iii) changes in the EIR by 1% (to 11.25% p.a. / 9.25% p.a.) used in the Performance Sharing Fee fair value determination as at 31 December 2020: